lostintime/node-typematcher/README.md

 );

 ```
-Sometimes is simpler to use `switch/case` but unfortunately is not an expression.
+Sometimes is simpler to use `switch/case` but unfortunately not as an expression.

 For more examples - check links in documentation section.